Our Veterinary Assistants

 Oscar comes to us with over 5 years kennel experience, with movie animals no less!
 He enjoys working with all the dogs that come through our doors, big dogs and huskies being his favorite

-Mikayla is a Pre-Vet Student at Piecre college with 2 years of experience in the veterinary field.
+Mikayla is a Pre-Vet Student at Pierce college with years of experience in the veterinary field.
 She grew up around all animals, dogs, cats & horses included.
 When she isn’t at school or work Mikayla spends her time volunteering with kids on horseback.

 Gabby comes to us with 6 years of experience in the veterinary field.
 She graduated from Pennfoster Veterinary technician program and is working towards becoming a licensed RVT.
 Animals have always been a huge part of Gabby’s life.
 From cats and dogs to horses and livestock, animals have always played an important role

 Alison comes to us with a passion for animals and a friendly smile.
-Alison is newer to the vet field and always learning new skills with plans to enroll in Pierce Collage veterinary programs.
-She has a love for all animals big and small but has a special place in her heart for rats and other pocket pets.
+She may be newer to the vet field but she is already excelling.
+She provides treatments and care to many of our clients pets.
+Alison has love for all animals big and small but has a special place in her heart for rats and other pocket pets.

-Lauren is a wonderful member of our receptionist team, coming to us with years of experience with pet stores and other animal related fields.
+Lauren is a wonderful member of our technician team, coming to us with years of experience with pet stores and other animal related fields.
 She has a special place in her heart for all the felines, but from Kittens to Great Danes, Lauren loves them all.
+Lauren is making her way to the back for assistant work and is thriving!
+So the next time your pets come in for a visit don’t be surprised if its Lauren obtaining their vitals and providing their treatments.

 Our Receptionist Donna loves hiking, animals and outdoor adventures.
 She believes in preserving and respecting nature and encourages others to do the same.
 Next time you come in for an appointment share some of your favorite hiking spots with Donna.